Saab 9-5 Insurance Rates

 | Wyoming | $896 | -$108 | -10.8% |

-Using high physical damage deductibles could save up to $270 a year, whereas buying more liability protection will cost you more.
-Changing from a 50/100 limit to a 250/500 limit will increase prices by as much as $398 extra every 12 months.
+Opting for high physical damage deductibles could save up to $270 a year, whereas buying more liability protection will increase premiums.
+Changing from a 50/100 limit to a 250/500 limit will raise rates by up to $398 extra every year.
 View Rates by Deductible or Liability Limit

-If you have some driving violations or tend to cause accidents, you are likely paying at a minimum $1,200 to $1,700 extra each year, depending on your age.
-Saab 9-5 insurance for high-risk drivers can cost around 42% to 133% more than a normal policy.
+If you have a few points on your driving record or tend to cause accidents, you are likely paying $1,200 to $1,700 in extra premium every year, depending on your age.
+Saab 9-5 insurance for high-risk drivers can cost around 42% to 133% more than the average rate.
 View High Risk Driver Rates

 | Model Year | Comprehensive | Collision | Liability | Total Premium |